On repeated (continuous) weak measurements of a single copy of an unknown quantum state: Introduction

 \section{Introduction}

-With the advent of many new and novel types of measurements like \emph{Protective Measurements}, \emph{POVM Measurements}, \emph{Weak Measurements} etc \cite{wisemannbook2010}, the foundational aspects need to be revisited.
-In this paper, we do so for Weak Measurements without \emph{Post-Selection}, first proposed by Aharonov, Vaidman and Albert \cite{AVA;PRL1988,AV;PRA1989}, and in particular address repeated measurements on a \emph{single} copy.
-For an account of the issues involved see \cite{alterbook}.
+Much of the original thinking about measurements in Quantum Theory is intimately tied up with the measurements being of the original von Neumann-Dirac type, also known as \emph{strong} or more precisely, \emph{Projective Measurements}.
+Since then, many new and novel types of measurement schemes have got unveiled like \emph{Protective Measurements}, \emph{POVM Measurements}, \emph{Weak Measurements} etc \cite{wisemannbook2010}.
+The foundational aspects have to be revisited within the context of each of these measurement schemes.
+In this paper, we do so for Weak Measurements without \emph{Post-Selection}, and in particular address the issue of repeated such measurements on a \emph{single} copy.
+We shall use the von Neumann-Dirac formalism to describe these measurements \cite{AVA;PRL1988,AV;PRA1989}.